IvySwenson/showcaseai/README.md

 Computer Science Student @ University of Alaska Fairbanks Interested in algorithms, system design, and AI-driven data visualization.

 ## 🪪 License

-This project is released under the MIT License
+This project is released under the [MIT License](https://opensource.org/licenses/MIT) ↗.
-.